NLnetLabs/unbound-manual/source/use-cases/local-stub.rst

 default config file is located at :file:`/usr/local/etc/unbound` (some distributions use  :file:`/etc/unbound` for their Unbound package).
 We need to copy the config that we are going to use here.
 You might also want to create the environment file :file:`/usr/local/etc/unbound/unbound_env` for setting the `DAEMON_OPTS` environment variable.
-Omit the `-p` option if you wish to create a PID file.
+With this systemd service file there is no longer a need for a PID file (`-p` option above) since service management is handled by systemd.
+You can omit the `-p` option if you still wish to create a PID file.

 Once you have your config copied in the right location, we need to make sure the system can find it.